mjgroth/deephys/docs/source/usage.rst

 >>> test = deephys.import_test_data(
     name = "OOD",
     pixel_data = images,
-    ground_truths = gt_categories,
+    ground_truths = groundtruth_categories,
-    classes = category_names,
+    classes = caregory_names,
     state = [neural_activity, network_output],
     model = model
     )
 >>> test.suffix = None
 >>> test.save()

-Note that you will need the model that was created at the beginning.
-Also, you can add more layers to the visualization by just adding them in the state list, just make sure `network_output` is the last one.
+Note that ``mdoel` is the model that was created at the beginning.
+The wrapper create a file called ``OOD.test``, which can used in Deephys.

+You can add more layers to the visualization by just adding them in the state list, just make sure `network_output` is the last one.

 🎏 Remember to follow step 1 and 2 for each dataset distribution separatelly.